Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What firmness works best if I switch positions a lot?

-A true medium is usually the safest starting point.
-Mattresses like Helix Midnight make turning easier without giving up too much cushioning.
+A medium to medium-firm feel is the safest starting point for most combination sleepers.
+Helix Midnight adds enough response for easy turns without giving up much cushioning.

 Previous post